julioespin/julioespin.github.io/Python_Engineering_Project.md

 <img src="images/Python_Engineering_Project_graphs_ph.png"/>
 <img src="images/Python_Engineering_Project_graphs_float column.png"/>

-As expected, we see that as iron concentrate increases, silica concentraate decreases.
+As expected, we see that as iron concentrate increases, silica concentrate decreases.
 We also see that all of the variables vary throughout the day.
-Something that does stand out is the float column 05 level that tkaes a huge dip at 1800 when the levels are otherwise consistent.
-Float column level measures the froth level (measured in mm) in the flotation cell that gives us the thickness of the floats in the flotation.
+Something that does stand out is the float column 05 level takes a huge dip at 1800 when the levels are otherwise consistent.
+Float column level provides the froth level (measured in mm) in the flotation cell and measures the thickness of the floats in the flotation.

 As float column values decrease, we see a decrease in the other variables since there is less of a final product being produced.
 Something must have happened at 1800 that affected the float column and should be further investigated.

 ---

 ## Results

-There is a lot of data that can be gathered from basketball data.
-I analyzed the data to gain some insights to the NBA 21-22 season and I found that: point guards score the most and have the most assists, with Nikola Jokic as an outlier having higher assists, rebounds and points compared to other center's; the power forward position from the Sacramento Kings had a 50% average for 3 pointers; the Minnesota Timberwolves had the highest total points scored and Trae Young from the Atlanta Hawks is the player that scored the most; and point guards have the highest number of assists with Trae Young having the highest number of assists.
+Mining for minerals is important to help with developing and incorporating them with new technologies and that we use in everyday life.
+In this analysis, I find that there is little to no relationship between each variable as shown with scatterlots and correlation coefficient.
+I also find that there is a negative correlation between % iron concentrate and % silica concentrate on June 1, 2017.
+This is odd to see because we would expect to see a strong negative correlation between these two variables.
+As % iron concentrate increases, we should expect to see a decrease in % silica concentrate.
+I also find that someting odd happened with the float column levels on June 1, 2017 at 1800.
+Further analysis should be done to determine what happened during this time.

 ---